anywhichway/switchcase/README.md

 We simply wanted a switch capability that could support literals, functional tests, regular expressions, and object patterns so that we could build super flexible routers.

 # Release History - Reverse Chronological Order

+2019-02-08 v1.0.3 Added array initialization of switch and the `pathRouter` option.

 2019-02-06 v1.0.2 Added support for functional object patterns.
 The values in pattern properties can be functions or RegExp used to test the value passed into the switch.
 Alternatively, the values passed in to the switch can be used to reverse match to the switch.